AusClimateService/npcp/reports/phase1/phase1_report.md

 The model data used for the intercomparison was taken from the multi-scenario, multi-model ensemble of simulations from regional climate models (RCMs) produced by NPCP partner organisations.
+The RCMs were forced by global climate model (GCM) data from the Coupled Model Intercomparsion Project phase 6 (CMIP6; [Eyring et al 2016](https://doi.org/10.5194/gmd-9-1937-2016)) and will ultimately be submitted to the
-These data will ultimately be submitted to the Coordinated Regional Climate Downscaling Experiment (CORDEX) and will form the basis for much of the climate projection information delivered by NPCP members.
+Coordinated Regional Climate Downscaling Experiment ([CORDEX](https://cordex.org/)), forming the basis for much of the climate projection information delivered by NPCP members.

-The subset of the NPCP CORDEX data we used was the daily timescale temperature and precipitation data from RCM simulations forced by Coupled Model Intercomparsion Project phase 6 (CMIP6; [Eyring et al 2016](https://doi.org/10.5194/gmd-9-1937-2016)) global climate model (GCM) data from the ACCESS-ESM1-5, CESM2 and EC-Earth3 models for the historical (available for the years 1960-2014) and SSP-3.70 (2015-2100) experiments.
+The subset of the NPCP CORDEX-CMIP6 data we used was the daily timescale temperature and precipitation data from RCM simulations forced by the
+ACCESS-ESM1-5, CESM2 and EC-Earth3 models for the
+historical (available for the years 1960-2014) and SSP-3.70 (2015-2100) experiments.